 Passing through the chorten gate that designates the entrance to NarPhu, it’s as if we’ve been transported into a land where time has stood still.
 The Himalayan Pine quickly gives way to high plateau, remote Tibetan villages built of stone, ancient Buddhist monasteries and grand views of the Annapurna Range.
 This magical area is known to have one of the highest concentrations of snow leopards per square kilometer of anywhere in the world.
 After several days of exploration, we regrettably exit this mystical valley on a route that follows the Labse Khola and leads beyond the Chulu peaks into the virtually unknown Damodar Himal.
 The high point of our route is the generally snow-bound Teri La (18,235 feet), a pass ‘discovered’ by Bill Tilman in 1950.
 The heart and soul of our long and varied route is a spectacular week of trekking through a wild and uninhabited area between the Teri La and the upper Kali Gandaki Valley, with camps at elevations of between 13,000 and 16,500 feet.
 We enter the Kali Gandaki Valley at the beautiful village of Tangge and spend another delightful week exploring the ‘Forbidden Kingdom’ of Mustang, including a visit to the walled settlement of Lo Manthang.

-The Lost Valleys of NarPhu to the Forbidden Kingdom of Mustang Trek (Camping Trip) is part of our Epic Himalayan Journey Series!
+The Lost Valleys of NarPhu to the Forbidden Kingdom of Mustang Trek is part of our Epic Himalayan Journey Series!
 These trips are led by one of our experienced trekking guides and represent the gourmet trekking offerings of the great Himalayan Range.
-We are also able to arrange this incredible trek starting on any day of the week during the months of mid-March to late May and August through October for groups of 2 to 12 people.
+In 2024, we are able to arrange this incredible trek starting on any day of the week during the months of mid-March to late May and August through October for groups of 2 to 10 people.
 Please contact us with any questions or to receive a detailed day to day Trip Itinerary.